jezzsantos/automate/CONTRIBUTING.md

 # Documentation

+## Product Documentation

-[This is where](https://jezzsantos.github.io/automate/) we have all of our product documentation.
+[This is where](https://jezzsantos.github.io/automate/) we have all of our product documentation, aimed at the users of our product, which in this case are primarily developers themselves.

 This includes documentation for the core product of automate, our CLI interfaces and our plugins.

+We build that documentation using [MkDocs](https://www.mkdocs.org/) from the source documentation files located in the: `docs` folder.
+The `mkdocs.yml` file is in the root of the repository.

+## Contributors Documentation

+[This is where](https://jezzsantos.github.io/automate/contributors) we have all of our contributor documentation, aimed at the developers of our product.
+Our users are not likely to care about this documentation.

+This includes documentation for the design of all components of automate.

 We build that documentation using [MkDocs](https://www.mkdocs.org/) from the source documentation files located in the: `docs` folder.
 The `mkdocs.yml` file is in the root of the repository.